-Nevada Revised Statutes Chapter 453D provides a regulatory framework that outlines the function of the NDOT Marijuana program including licensing and enforcement guidelines that guide the NDOT.
+Nevada Revised Statues 678C and 678D regulate the Medical and Adult Use of cannabis in Nevada.
+Nevada Administrative Code 453D provides a regulatory framework that outlines the function of the CCB Marijuana program.
+Subsections of this chapter outline licensing and enforcement guidelines which guide the CCB.